fabio-terranova/ocmfet-server-feedback/README.md

 ## Run

-Run the server on the Raspberry Pi with default port 8888:
+Run the server on the Raspberry Pi with port 8888:

 ```sh
 sudo ./build/server 8888